 Non-native English speakers should consult our English language requirements for admission.

-Official high school transcripts and test scores (with the exception of the ACT and SAT) can be sent by email to email@example.com or by mail to the Madrid Campus or St. Louis Campus addresses below.
+Official high school transcripts and test scores (with the exception of the ACT and SAT) can be sent by email to firstname.lastname@example.org or by mail to the Madrid or St. Louis campus.
 You can also have your high school counselor email transcripts or have them sent through Parchment or Naviance.
-Essay, CV/résumé and letters of recommendation can be uploaded to the online application or sent by mail:
+Essays, CVs, résumés and letters of recommendation can be uploaded to the online application or sent by mail.

-The application will be considered complete when the online application and all other required and/or optional documents have been submitted.
-The Office of Admissions starts reviewing applications on November 1st.
-After that, once your application is complete, we will notify you about your admission by email within a week to 10 days.
+Your application will be considered complete when the online application and all other required or optional documents have been submitted.
+The Office of Admissions starts reviewing applications on Nov.
+1. After that date and once your application is complete, we will notify you about your admission decision by email within seven to 10 days.

 If your final grades or test scores won't be made available until after the application period, we will review your application on the basis of your latest high school transcripts and predicted grades.